uw-advanced-robotics/taproot/docs/guides/filters.rst

 Kalman Filter
 -----------------
 The Kalman Filter is an optimal recursive data processing algorithm used to estimate the state of a dynamic system from a series of noisy measurements.
+It is built upon the CMSIS DSP library for efficient matrix operations.

 .. doxygenclass:: tap::algorithms::KalmanFilter
    :project: taproot